-The Neuroscience Program offers an interdisciplinary minor, weaving together courses in biology, chemistry, engineering, mathematics, nursing, philosophy and psychology.
+The neuroscience program offers an interdisciplinary major or minor, weaving together courses in biology, chemistry, engineering, mathematics, nursing, philosophy and psychology.

 “I think that I just decided to take on the neuroscience minor on a whim, but I am glad that I did.
 I appreciate the interdisciplinary aspect and that it is a minor that can be useful to people with lots of different academic backgrounds.
 The professors were interesting and brought a lot of knowledge to the program.”

 —Program assessment survey